chilli007123/Dissertation/Proposal.md

 ## Audience and Motivation:

-As discussed in section 1 above.
-(Put where revevant to get details from the topic section*, there are a range of tools that can be used to create effective viruses.
+As discussed in section 1 above, as windows holds a majority share in the market when it comes to computers, there are a range of tools that can be used to create effective viruses.
-The impact of these tools on detection is a (fast moving BETTER WORD) eviornment.
-With plenty of innovations from both atter and defender.
+The impact of these tools on AV detection is continuously altering, and the environment is rapidly changing.
+With plenty of innovations from both attakers and defenders, it is difficult to produce effective solutions to

 TODO:  Add a scection with some CITED research, discussing how many virus are creates,  how much money is lost, different techinques for detection vs exasion etc.  What you need to do here is sell why this is important.